PROJECT · TOK0 / FIELD COMPRESSION UNIT

 Compressors

-The full inventory of commands tok0 knows how to compress. ~250 commands across 30 ecosystems, each with a CI-asserted minimum savings floor.
+The full inventory of commands tok0 compresses out of the box. ~250 commands across 30 ecosystems, each with a CI-asserted minimum savings floor.

-This is the complete list of commands tok0 ships with built-in compression.
-Each row’s “floor” is the minimum savings the rule must achieve in CI on its captured fixture — actual savings on real-world output are usually higher.
+The complete list of commands tok0 ships with built-in compression.
+Each row’s “floor” is the minimum savings the rule must hit in CI on its captured fixture.
+Real-world savings are usually higher.

 Commands not on this list still work — they pass through tok0’s generic ANSI-strip + hard-cap path, which typically saves 20–40% on any verbose tool.